 Note that in the above formulation, all coefficients with a subscript of “dh” took on different values for each unique combination of weekday d and hour h.

 Each individual term played a key role in modeling unit performance.
 The CDH variable accounted for the direct impact of current ambient temperature on cooling load.
-Estimation of unit specific values of the degree day base τ was particularly important because residential HVAC units experience a wide range of occupant behaviors (set points, tolerance for hot temperatures, etc.).
+Estimation of unit specific values of the degree day base τ was particularly important because residential HVAC units experience a wide range of occupant behaviors (set points, tolerance for hot temperatures, etc.), solar gains and internal loads.
 Using a variable degree day base made the model flexible to these behaviors.
 The sequential hot day and preceding 48-hour mean temperature terms accounted for the impact of thermal inertia, both on cooling load and occupant behavior.
 Lastly, the weekday and hour specific constant, αdh, accounted for time dependent load drivers such as occupancy.
 In summation, the model definition recognized the impact of present temperature, thermal inertia, and occupant behavior on CAC energy use.

 The team applied many model definitions in an effort to reduce error for problematic sites.
 After investigating several models, the team selected the one with the tightest distribution of individual R2 values and higher mean R2.
-The application of this model definition to the population of sites yielded an average R2 value of 0.554 and the distribution of unit-specific R2 values indicated in Figure 2-2 below.
+The application of this model definition to the population of sites yielded an average R2 value of 0.554 and the distribution of unit-specific R2 values indicated in Figure 3-2 below.